V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngalasisi : exercise, training

-– ngaluka / ngaluluka : heat wave, scorching heat, burning heat, white heat
+– ngaluka / ngaluluka : heatwave, burning heat, scorching heat, white heat

-– ngama : anger, irritation / sour palm wine, acid palm wine / monkey
+– ngama : anger, irritation / sour palm wine / monkey

 – ngamavia : agricultural specialist